 Amherst Montessori School invites parents to an Open House on Saturday, October 29 at 10am.
 Meet teachers and administrators, tour AMS’ beautiful new school in South Amherst, and learn about the Montessori curriculum for infants through sixth grade.
 Amherst Montessori is a warm, safe, and supportive community that nurtures a lifelong love of learning.
 Learn more and register online at amherstmontessori.org.

 ADVERTISE HERE: Reach thousands of families in Western MA while supporting the community development work of Hilltown Families!
-See your fall class, community event, school, open house, audition, homeschool program, workshop, volunteer opportunity, wellness program, local business, program, after school class, or non-profit featured here in the Bulletin Board section of our list of Weekly Suggested Eventsand in our weekly eNewsletter, reaching thousands of families living throughout the four counties of Western MA while supporting the community development work of Hilltown Families!
+See your summer camp, class, community event, school, open house, audition, homeschool program, workshop, volunteer opportunity, wellness program, local business, after-school class, or non-profit featured here in the Bulletin Board section of our list of Weekly Suggested Events and in our weekly eNewsletter, reaching thousands of families living throughout the four counties of Western MA while supporting the community development work of Hilltown Families!
 Find out more about our advertising options and how you can partner with Hilltown Families in your online marketing by emailing us at firstname.lastname@example.org.